geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 ‎
 ‎**Note:** By entering this function, the display form in the canvas will populate with values that map to the columns from the SharePoint list.
 The display form will select the values from the first record in the SharePoint list.
 In practice, when a user selects a record from the list of items in **BrowseScreen1**, the details of that record will be displayed in this **DetailScreen1** screen.

 8. In the **Tree view** pane, under **DetailsScreen1**, you will see the control named **FormViewer1** (this is the display form).
 Select the arrow **(&gt;)** that appears to the left of this control to expand it.
-Notice all the **Data Cards** that appear under this form control; these represent the columns of the SharePoint list that are displayed in **DetailsScreen1**.
+Notice all the **Data Cards** that appear under this form control; these represent the columns of the SharePoint list record that are displayed in **DetailsScreen1**.
 ‎
 ‎**Note:** These Data Card controls in the **Tree view** pane enable you to customize the fields displayed on this screen.
-For example, you remove any of the fields if you do not want to see them in this Detail screen by selecting the Data Card in the Tree view pane, selecting the ellipsis icon that appears to the right of it, and them selecting the Delete option.
+For example, you remove any of the fields if you do not want to see them in this Detail screen by selecting the Data Card in the Tree view pane, selecting the ellipsis icon that appears to the right of it, and them selecting the **Delete** option.
 Because Holly wants to display all the SharePoint fields, do not remove any of them from the Detail screen.
 ‎
-‎For this app, Holly wants to rearrange the order of the fields.
+‎However, for this app, Holly wants to rearrange the order of the fields.
 Select the **FormViewer1** control (if necessary) in the **Tree view** pane, then go to the **Properties pane** and select **Edit Fields**, which appears next to the **Fields** property.

 9. In the **Fields** window that appears, the fields appear in the order in which they will be displayed in this form.
-Holly has decided to move the **Custome**r field up so that it appears after the **Date** field.
+Holly has decided to move the **Customer** field up so that it appears after the **Date** field.
 ‎
 ‎Hover your cursor over the **Customer** field and note how an **ellipses** icon appears to the right of the field.
 Select this **ellipses** icon.
 In the menu that appears, select **Move up**.
 As you do this, notice how the **Customer** field moves up one spot in the list, above the **Location** field.
 ‎